Skip to main content

 Chapter Explanation

-One who has great accomplishment instead seems to have deficiencies — yet the function of his work is never destroyed.
-One who is greatly full instead seems empty — yet the function of his fullness is never exhausted.
+One who has great accomplishment instead seems to have deficiencies — yet the function of his work is never worn away.
+One who has great fullness instead seems empty — yet the function of his fullness is never exhausted.
 One who is greatly straight instead seems bent.
 One who has great skill instead seems clumsy and dull.
-One who has great eloquence instead seems unable to speak much.
+One who has great eloquence instead seems halting.
 Yet what is held within will naturally prevail outwardly.
 Cold and heat are external weather.
 One who is inwardly agitated can overcome cold — though it is cold, one does not feel cold.
 One who is inwardly still can overcome heat — though it is hot, one does not feel hot.
-Therefore, clarity and stillness, which are nonaction, naturally overcome the disturbances of all under Heaven, and all under Heaven is set right of itself.
+Therefore, clarity and stillness — nonaction — naturally set all under Heaven right of itself.

 Discourse

-In general, all who accomplish something truly great leave no visible traces and instead seem as if they have accomplished nothing.
+In general, all who accomplish something truly great leave no visible trace, as though they had accomplished nothing.
 Consider Confucius: he gathered the great achievements of all the sages into one — this was a great accomplishment indeed.
 And yet he transmitted but did not originate, as though he had accomplished nothing.
-His De matched Heaven and Earth; his learning spanned antiquity and the present — this was the fullest plenitude.
+His De matched Heaven and Earth; his learning spanned antiquity and the present — this was fullness in the highest degree.
 And yet in every matter he said, "What do I really have?" — as though he were utterly empty.
-His meeting with Nanzi and his meeting with Yang Huo were instances of his great straightness seeming bent.
-His being broadly learned yet without a specialty to make his name was his great skill seeming clumsy.
-He deleted the Odes and the Documents, established the Rites and the Music, and compiled the Spring and Autumn Annals.
+His meeting with Nanzi and his meeting with Yang Huo were instances of great straightness seeming bent.
+His being broadly learned yet claiming no specialty to make his name — this was great skill seeming clumsy.
+He edited the Odes and the Documents, established the Rites and the Music, and compiled the Spring and Autumn Annals.
 Where principle could not be explained to others, he did not argue with them.
 And yet a hundred generations later, without any argument, it became clear of itself.
-Is not the utility of nonaction tremendously great?
+Is not the power of nonaction immeasurably great?
 Why do people not learn from this?